TheDraca/One-Time-Secret-Quick-URL-Gen/README.md

 ## Installation:
 - Download & extract the zip file on the releases page
-- Edit OTS.json and add in your onetimesecret.com username and API Key
 - For Linux/MacOS run unixInstall.sh as your normal user, once installed restart terminal
 - For Windows double click the windowsInstall.bat